rodrigotripp/game-app/Readme.md

-## Available Scripts for # Finnplay test task for front-end developer
+## Available Scripts for casino app
 In the project directory, you can run:

 ## Using the Latest NodeJs version.